Marvin Martins

+Club career

+On 4 January 2025, Martins signed a six-month contract with Almere City in the Netherlands.

 International career

 Da Graça was born in Luxembourg and is of Cape Verdean descent.
 Da Graça made his first international appearance in the away match against Italy on 4 June 2014 (1–1), in which he substituted Stefano Bensi in the 79th minute.